jw3il/graph-marl/README.md

 ## Citation

-This is the official implementation used in the paper *Towards Generalizability of Multi-Agent Reinforcement Learning in Graphs with Recurrent Message Passing*, which has been accepted for publication at AAMAS 2024.
+This is the official implementation used in the paper *Towards Generalizability of Multi-Agent Reinforcement Learning in Graphs with Recurrent Message Passing* ([arXiv](https://arxiv.org/abs/2402.05027)), which has been accepted for publication at AAMAS 2024.
 If you use parts of this repository, please consider citing

 ```
 @InProceedings{weil2024graphMARL,